Elizabeth Holmes found guilty of fraud and conspiracy at Theranos startup

 The jury – which included eight men and four women – deliberated more than 50 hours after arguments concluded in the California courtroom in December following three months of proceedings and testimony from 32 witnesses.

-Theranos, which shut down in 2018 following a Wall Street Journal investigation and heightened media scrutiny, promised to map patients’ health with just a small amount of blood.
+Theranos, which shut down in 2018 following a Wall Street Journal investigation and heightened criminal and media scrutiny, promised to map patients’ health with just a small amount of blood.

 It was heralded as a woman-led breakthrough in healthcare in a male-dominated Silicon Valley, raising nearly $1bn from venture capitalists and other powerful investors, including Rupert Murdoch.
 At one point, the company was valued at $9bn.